samyakpadwekar/Java_backend/Spring boot/Readme.md

 - For the prod profile, create a file named application-prod.properties or application-prod.yml.
 - These files should be located in the same directory as your application.properties or application.yml file.

- - For more explanation refer <a href="https://medium.com/javarevisited/getting-started-with-spring-boot-profiles-1e00159f0542#:~:text=Profiles%20in%20Spring%20Boot%20are,configurations%20for%20your%20production%20environment." target="_blank">medium article</a>
+- --> For more explanation on spring boot profiling <a href="https://medium.com/javarevisited/getting-started-with-spring-boot-profiles-1e00159f0542#:~:text=Profiles%20in%20Spring%20Boot%20are,configurations%20for%20your%20production%20environment." target="_blank">medium article</a>

 ### Spring boot actuator